emontzkajnl/plugins/advanced-ads-responsive/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.11.0 =

+- Improvement: update AdSense code script tags to align with their latest version
+- Improvement: remove an old version of the browser width condition that was deprecated in 2015
+- Improvement: deprecate the Responsive Ads list.
+See the removal schedule on https://wpadvancedads.com/manual/deprecated-features/.
+- Improvement: update UI of an AMP related notice on the ad edit page
+- Improvement: update Arabic, German, Slovenian translations
+- Fix: pass empty string instead of null to `add_submenu_page()`

+= 1.10.6 =

+- Improvement: add Slovenian translations
+- Improvement: update Danish translations
+- Fix: prevent undefined index notice

 = 1.10.5 =